amnydv17/Imaginate/README.md

 # Imaginate

-Imaginate is a web application built with React and Vite, designed to provide an interactive and engaging user experience.
+Imaginate is a web application built with React and Vite for the frontend and Node.js for the backend, designed to provide an interactive and engaging user experience.
 This project serves as a template for developing modern web applications using the latest technologies.

 ## Features
 - Fast development with Vite's Hot Module Replacement (HMR)